-The directors and executives receive a superannuation guarantee contribution required by the government, which is currently 9.25% (9.50% from 1 July 2014).
+The directors and executives receive a superannuation guarantee contribution required by the government, which is currently 9.50%.
 Some individuals have chosen to sacrifice part of their salary to increase payments towards superannuation.

 All remuneration paid to directors and executives is valued at the cost to the company and expensed.
 Shares given to directors and executives are valued as the difference between the market price of those shares and the amount paid by the director and executives.
-Options are valued using the Black-Scholes or Binomial methodologies.
+Options are valued using an appropriate valuation methodology.